 The Census Bureau’s Population Estimates Program (PEP) releases several different data series over the course of each decade.
 If you are looking for a particular estimate, or working on a specific research project, this may cause you to question which dataset is the appropriate choice for you.
 This guide seeks to assist in pointing you in the right direction.

-Each year, PEP utilizes current data on births, deaths, and migration to calculate population change since the most recent decennial census and produces time series of estimates of population, demographic components of change, and housing units.
-The annual time series of estimates begins with the most recent decennial census data and extends to the vintage year.
+Each year, PEP utilizes current data on births, deaths, and migration to calculate population change since the date of the most recent decennial census and produce time series of estimates of population, demographic components of change, and housing units.
+The annual time series of estimates begins with the date of the most recent decennial census data and extends to the vintage year.

 Intercensal estimates are produced each decade by adjusting the existing time series of postcensal estimates for a decade to smooth the transition from one decennial census count to the next.
-They differ from the postcensal estimates that are released annually because they rely on a formula that redistributes the difference between the April 1 postcensal estimate and April 1 census count for the end of the decade across the estimates for that decade.
+They differ from the postcensal estimates that are released annually because they rely on a formula that redistributes the difference between the April 1 postcensal estimate and April 1 census count for the end of the decade (known as the error of closure) across the estimates for that decade.
 Once produced, the intercensal estimates become the preferred series of data for the decade.

-The Vintage 2010 Evaluation Estimates also cover the 2000-2010 timeframe (similar to intercensals).
-The evaluation estimates are produced using a similar procedure to that used for our current postcensal estimates series, and with no knowledge of the Census count at the end of the decade.
-The release of Vintage 2010 estimates provided the opportunity to make comparisons with the 2010 Census to assess the accuracy of the estimates.
+Evaluation Estimates cover the same timeframe as the Intercensals (e.g. 2000-2010, 2010-2020, etc.).
+The evaluation estimates are produced using a similar procedure to that used for our current postcensal estimates series, and with no knowledge of the decennial census count at the end of the decade.
+The release of Vintage 2020 estimates provided the opportunity to make comparisons with the 2020 Census to assess the accuracy of the estimates.
 Differences between the estimates and Census counts should be interpreted as inaccuracy accumulated across a decade of postcensal estimates processing.
 They are not considered errors in the Census counts.

-The Vintage 2010 estimates were superseded by the 2000-2010 Intercensals, which are the preferred series for the decade.
-Except for purposes of comparison with the Census, in most cases, all estimates for 2000-2010 should be drawn from the Intercensal Estimates.
-However, the Vintage 2010 estimates are the best source for data on the components of change during that decade, as intercensal estimates of the components of change were not produced.
+The Vintage 2020 estimates will be superseded by the 2010-2020 Intercensals when they become available.
+At that time, except for purposes of comparison with the Census, in most cases, all estimates for 2010-2020 should be drawn from the Intercensal Estimates.
+However, the Vintage 2020 estimates will remain the best source for data on the components of change during that decade, as intercensal estimates of the components of change are not expected to be produced.

 The Census Bureau provides CSV ("Comma Separated Value") data files for download.
 This format allows for data to be easily loaded into a variety of applications.
 However, they are best viewed in applications that allow data to be manipulated in columns, most common of which are spreadsheets or databases (Excel, Access, etc.).